jessepav/libgdx-wiki-old/Using-libGDX-with-Kotlin.md

 ## Kotlin LibGDX extensions

-- [KTX](https://github.com/czyzby/ktx) is a set of libraries that aim to make most aspects of LibGDX more Kotlin-friendly thanks to extension functions, utility classes and so on.
-It includes utilities for assets management, LibGDX custom collections, math-related classes, actors, i18n, dependency injection, GUI type-safe building and more.
+- [KTX](https://github.com/libktx/ktx) is a set of libraries that aim to make most aspects of LibGDX more Kotlin-friendly thanks to extension functions, utility classes and so on.
+It includes utilities for assets management, LibGDX custom collections, coroutines, math-related classes, actors, i18n, dependency injection, GUI type-safe building and more.

 # Examples of libGDX projects using Kotlin